 Holding Careless Drivers Accountable for Pedestrians Injured by a Vehicle

-At Ostroff Injury Law, our pedestrian accident lawyers are dedicated to obtaining justice.
+At Ostroff Godshall Injury and Accident Lawyers, our pedestrian accident lawyers are dedicated to obtaining justice.
 If you sustained injuries or a loved one died after an auto accident, we can obtain compensation for the bills related to the crash.
 We can also seek to recover lost wages, pain and suffering, and more.

 Call our experienced attorneys at (484) 351-0350.
 You can also fill out a free online consultation form, and someone will contact you shortly.
 We’ll discuss how we can help you and the next steps toward seeking justice.